siavash-kadkhodai/27-Best-Tutorials-to-Learn-PHP-in-2022/README.md

 12. The Net Ninja’s PHP Tutorial for Beginners Playlist

 If you want to build your own website from scratch, here is the perfect video playlist.
 Using PHP and MySQL together, you can build a fully functional website with a database and learn how to code all sorts of functions like forms and data validation.
 These videos are excellent and you’re sure to learn a lot from them.

+13. PHP5 Tutorial

+This documentation walks you through PHP and MySQL with plenty of helpful images and easy-to-follow guidance.
+The one downside is that it’s focused on PHP 5, which has already reached its end of life.
+PHP 5.6 is still widely used across the web, but it’s probably best to work with PHP 7 if you can.
+This website still covers the basics of PHP fairly well, so it may still be worth reading.